For Parents

 Scholarships: South Australian Co-operative Entry Program

-The South Australian Co-operative Entry Program (ACEP) is for Year 8 scholarship entry to Independent and Catholic schools in 2024.
+The South Australian Co-operative Entry Program (ACEP) is for Year 8 scholarship entry to Independent and Catholic schools.
 Some schools offer this scholarship for students entering Year 7.
 The scholarship testing is organised by the Australian Council for Educational Research (ACER).
 For details of schools participating in the ACEP test and registration details, please visit www.acer.edu.au/acep or telephone (03) 9277 5749.

 School Governance